 Suboxone is typically used to treat other drug addictions like heroin.
 Some regard it as a miracle drug because it can greatly reduce heroin withdrawal symptoms during detox.
 Early on, suboxone was highly regarded by medical professionals for this reason.
-But it didn’t take long for the dark side of this drug to come to light.
+According to the U.S. Drug Enforcement Administration, 9.3 million prescriptions for Suboxone were filled in 2012 alone; however, it didn’t take long for the dark side of this drug to come to light.

 It seemed to be the ideal drug for heroin detox because it allowed for the safe management of potentially fatal withdrawal symptoms like fatal seizures and respiratory failure.
 But in too many cases, heroin addiction detox got underway while another addiction to suboxone was in the works.